xbui1/FIT2099-OODI/Lectures/Week 8/Using Abstraction in Java.md

 We want to split things up into packages.
 - We group a bunch of `classes` and bundle it into a subsystem.
 - The boundary around a package is also an encapsulation boundary.

+#### Nesting Packages
+- You can't put a package inside another package in Java
+- `java.util.jar` is not a package within `java.util`
+- If you want to use the package, you have explicitly import (e.g. `import java.util`)